Monnify/monnify-python/docs/monnify/collection/transaction.md

     Returns:
         tuple: A tuple containing the response status and data from the API.

-`initialize_transaction(self, data, auth_token=None) ‑> tuple`
-:   Initializes a transaction

-    Args:
-        auth_token (str): The authentication token for the API. data (dict): The data required to initialize the transaction as outlined: paymentReference (str): The payment reference, required.
-            amount (Decimal): The transaction amount, required.
-            customerName (str): The customer's name.
-            paymentDescription (str): The payment description, required with a minimum length of 3. currencyCode (str): The currency code, default is "NGN". contractCode (str): The merchant's contract code, required with a minimum length of 10 and must be numeric. customerEmail (Email): The customer's email, required.
-            paymentMethods (list): List of supported payment methods. redirectUrl (Url): The redirect URL after payment completion. metaData (dict): Metadata dictionary with string keys. incomeSplitConfig (list): List of income split configurations.

-    Returns:
-        tuple: The status code and response from the API call.

 `pay_with_bank_transfer(self, data, auth_token=None) ‑> tuple`
 :   Initiates a payment using bank transfer.